 Indeed, when coordinating with others in dance or in music, we appreciate partners who are sensitive to our mood and style, who can flexibly shift between leading and following, and who can perform in ways that complement our own contributions.
 When viewed from the outside, the results can appear effortless, but expert performers can attest that a substantial investment of effort goes into ensuring the alignment of actions in space and time that is required to achieve a great performance.
 In a similar vein, politicians are most successful in reaching a broad range of voters and securing public support when they make the effort to see things from others’ perspectives and to identify areas of common ground to build upon.
 Indeed, these kinds of effort investments not only facilitate the coordination of actions and the creation of consensus in group decision-making, but also contribute to the cultivation of a group identity and a sense of commitment to the group, which can help to motivate people to endure hardships and to make sacrifices for the greater good.

-For this reason, a co-actor’s adaptation may provide an important signal that she is a reliable interaction partner, and that it is therefore worth cultivating a collaborative relationship with her If this is correct, then we should expect coordination with an adaptive co-actor to boost people’s sense of commitment to that partner, increasing their willingness to reciprocate by investing effort or otherwise making sacrifices to benefit that partner. s This would be consistent with recent research demonstrating that when an agent invests effort in a joint action, this increases her partner’s a sense of commitment towards the joint action and towards that actor, leading her to persist longer on a boring and effortful task (Szekely & Michael, 2018; Chennells & Michael, 2018).
+For this reason, a co-actor’s adaptation may provide an important signal that she is a reliable interaction partner, and that it is therefore worth cultivating a collaborative relationship with her If this is correct, then we should expect coordination with an adaptive co-actor to boost people’s sense of commitment to that partner, increasing their willingness to reciprocate by investing effort or otherwise making sacrifices to benefit that partner.
+This would be consistent with recent research demonstrating that when an agent invests effort in a joint action, this increases her partner’s a sense of commitment towards the joint action and towards that actor, leading her to persist longer on a boring and effortful task (Szekely & Michael, 2018; Chennells & Michael, 2018).

 The two experiments reported here were designed to disentangle adaptation and similarity as distinct factors driving the effects of coordination upon commitment.
-Thus, we aimed to test the following two distinct (yet mutually compatible) hypotheses.
-The first hypothesis posits that a partner’s attempt to adapt her actions and/or decisions signals that she is willing to invest effort in order to reduce her partner’s costs and to maximise the chances of success, indicating that she is a useful and reliable partner, thus leading her partner to feel more committed towards her.
-The second hypothesis posits that coordinating with a co-actor provides a cue to similarity, leading an actor to feel more committed towards them.
+Thus, we aimed to test the following two distinct (yet compatible) hypotheses.
+The first hypothesis posits that a partner’s attempt to adapt her actions or decisions signals that she is willing to invest effort in order to reduce your costs and to maximise the chances of success, indicating that she is a useful and reliable partner, thus leading you to feel more committed towards her.
+The second hypothesis posits that coordinating with a partner provides a cue to similarity, leading her to feel more committed towards you.

 In Experiment 1, we tested these hypotheses by having participants coordinate drum taps with an adaptive and an unadaptive partner before measuring how committed they were to each of these partners.
 We manipulated the adaptivity of the partner by manipulating whether the partner could hear their own taps only (and was therefore not able to adapt to the participant) or could hear both their own and the participants taps (and was therefore able to adapt to the participant).